Alfresco/alfresco-ng2-components/Prerequisites.md

 - An Alfresco Platform Repository to talk to, which has [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabled.
 - [Node.js](https://nodejs.org/en/) JavaScript runtime.
 - [npm](https://www.npmjs.com/) package manager for JavaScript.
-- Access to the [Alfresco private npm repository](http://devproducts.alfresco.com) that contains the web components (note, you need VPN access to view)

 ## Installing Alfresco

 Alfresco comes with installers that will install all the servers, webapps, and tools needed to run Alfresco.